tgormly/streaming-01-getting-started/README.md

 ## General Recommendations and Troubleshooting

 The following are general recommendations and troubleshooting tips.

-### You Must Be Able to View File Extensions

-When negotiating files and folders, you should be able to view file extensions (e.g, .py, .md).
-If these aren't visible, search for how to view file extensions on your operating system.

-### You Must Be Able to See Hidden Files

-You may want to see hidden files.
-Find this option in the Windows File Explorer ribbon.
-Toggle it in Mac Finder with Command Shift . ("command shift dot").

-Your repo has a hidden .git folder that maintains changes to your code.
-Do a web search to learn more as needed.

 ### Issue: VS Code - No Source Control Icon